 Digital Foundry's first impressions

 If you're wondering how much of a technical toll Unity's going to take on your PC, PlayStation 4 or Xbox One, Digital Foundry took a strictly hands-off look at the PC version of the game at the end of last month.
 Early impressions are positive, with a new cloth physics engine that allows Arno's cloak to billow around him impressively, and a host of new fleet-footed animations that allow him to dart between building ledges much more fluidly.
+There'll be plenty to do with these new systems too - Ubisoft reckons there'll be hundreds of different buildings, monuments and catacombs to explore.

 As for the non-playable characters of Paris, we've seen a boost to both the numbers on screen and their individual intelligence.
 While previous games in the series have accommodated hundreds of AI participants on screen at any one time, Unity introduces thousands of them, all of whom behave just a little more realistically.
 Whether the target render of 1080p can be achieved, and the 20-50fps locked down to something a little more stable while all this activity is going on, is something we'll have to wait to find out.